Getting to know ItsMe

 If you don't already know me, I'm ItsMe the Self-Love ItsIt.
 I am just one of six ItsIts and we each represent a personality trait...a trait everyone has, even YOU.

-Waking up this morning, I began thinking, "How much do my followers really know about me?"
+I asked myself, "How much do my followers really know about me?"

 You know my name, I've told you what I stand for, but do you really understand the role I play in your life?